binerogroup/documentation/compute/gpu-instances.rst

 Installing the driver
 ---------------------

-In order to use the GPU functionality, a driver from nVidia needs to be installed on the instance that has access to the virtual GPU.
+In order to use the GPU functionality, a driver from NVIDIA needs to be installed on the instance that has access to the virtual GPU.
 Please follow below instructions to install the driver.

-The current version of the driver that we support is: **535.129.03**.
+The current NVIDIA vGPU Software Version that we are running is: **16.4** The current latest driver we support is **Linux:535.161.07 Windows:538.33** For full list of supported versions click `here <https://docs.nvidia.com/grid/16.0/grid-vgpu-release-notes-red-hat-el-kvm/index.html>`__.

 .. important: After installation of the driver, a reboot will be required.
 Schedule the upgrade so as to allow for a reboot to take place.